arturonline/docs/php/Laravel/new/existing database.md

 {
     protected $table = 'master_posts';

+    // Tell which table from db:
     public const CREATED_AT = 'created_timestamp';
+    public const UPDATED_AT = 'updated_timestamp';

+    // or disable one:
     public const UPDATED_AT = null // not used

+    // or disable both:
+    public $timestamps = false // this disables both
 }
 ```